The "moral" or "lesson" of each tale is left to the reader to decide.

 Once a bevy of little twittering birds sat on a wire.

-Once a warbler couldn't get a song out of its head.
+Once a warbler just couldn't get an annoying song out of its head.

-Once water-skippers fanned out across the shallow waters of the Sunday talk shows.
+Once a president's water-skippers fanned out across the shallows of political talk shows in support of their boss.